TIPS FOR KEEPING YOUR CHEF KNIVES SHARP – Knife sharpening and maintenance

 This tool is quick and efficient at keeping your knives edges sharp in between more timely sharpening methods.
 The oval diamond sharpener is used like the honing rod at an 18-20 degree angle, sweeping the knife on a diagonal very lightly.
 This removes only a few microns of steel, sharpening your edge with just 3-4 passes per side.
 If you find this tool doesn’t bring your edge back then it’s time for a whetstone or bringing them into a professional sharpener.

 You may not be new to this magical tool.
-A sharp knife will require the best sharpening stone.
+A sharp knife will require a great sharpening stone..
 The stone has both a rough and fine side.
-Start on the rough side and create a burr.
+Start on the rough side 1,000 grit or less, and create a burr.
 If you have a one-sided edge, you can just grind one side.
 For a symmetrical grind, it is better to grind both sides.

-Once you’re done, turn the stone to the finer side to smooth out the burrs.
+Once you’re done, turn the stone to the finer 3,000 – 6,000 grit side to smooth out the burrs.
 Once smooth, keep alternating the sites with every stroke.
 Your knife should now be sharp.
+If your knife has chips in the blade you will need a 300 grit wet stone to remove them faster and easier.

 This comes in handy when you don’t have a honing rod or any other sharpening tool.
 By maintaining your knife at 18-20 degrees to the grit of a ceramic mug, you can sharpen your knife by sliding the blade across the grit.